adorsys/multibanking/multibanking-app/README.md

+# Multibanking Webapplication
+## Introduction
 This is a starter template for [Ionic](http://ionicframework.com/docs/) projects.
+Its purpose is to show users the functionality of the multibanking project.
+You can e.g. add your real bank accesses, choose your bank accounts and display bookings.
+You can furthermore decide weather you want your raw bookings or prepared transaction data.

 ## How to use this template